dottomm/skatepark-coalition/src/pages/posts/workshop2.md

 ## Next Steps
-The Parks and Recreation department will bring these recommendations to the next City Planning Meeting.
-All interested parties are recommended to attend.
-Date, Time and Location will be posted here as soon as confirmed.
+The Parks and Recreation department will bring these recommendations to the to the Recreation, Music, and Parks Commission.
+Wednesday, March 15, 6 PM at City Hall.
+11 English Street, Petaluma, CA. All interested parties are recommended to attend.

+You can <a href='https://cityofpetaluma.org/meetings/' target='_blank'>read the meeting agenda here</a>

 Remember to spread the word and encourage people to join the  [mailing list](../../index.html#aboveFold).